openandclose/tosixinch/docs/overview.rst

 .. dword:: CMDS

-    Like CMD, but accept a list as input.
+    Like CMD, but accept a list as input (newline separated as ``LINE``).
-    The Value is a list of commandline ready strings.
+    The value is one or more lines of commandline ready strings.

 .. dword:: PLUS